udistr/AOGCM1D/README.md

 Holtslag and Boville (1993) for the atmosphere
 Bulk formulea for the air-sea interface based on Large and Yeager (2004) Solar radiation including transmision to the deeper ocean

+## Issues

+sum of ocean SW not equal 1